Wills, Estate Planning & Litigation Attorneys

 - Generation Skipping Trusts

-A generation skipping trust is a legally binding trust agreement in which the contributed assets are passed down to the grantor’s grandchildren, rather than the grantor’s children.
+A generation skipping trust is a legally binding trust agreement in which the contributed assets are passed down to the grantor’s grandchildren or later descendants, rather than the grantor’s children.
 Speak with one of our skilled estate planning attorneys to determine if a generation skipping trust is right for you.

 - Medicaid Planning